 What do you think?
 Please comment below, in particular if you have suggestions for improving my BASIC PRIVACY and STEALTH MODE strategies for anonymous 23andMe testing.

-Update: For more information please check out a new project that I’m involved with: DNASquirrel – helping you protect your genetic privacy when taking 23andMe, Ancestry, or other direct-to-consumer genetic test.
+[Update: If you’re interested in learning more about genetic privacy and anonymous 23andMe testing you can also check out a new project that I’m involved with: DNASquirrel – helping you protect your genetic privacy when taking 23andMe, Ancestry, or other direct-to-consumer genetic test.]

 - Gymrek M., McGuire A.L., Golan D., et al. Identifying personal genomes by surname inference.
 Science.
 2013 Jan 18:339(6117):321-4.
 Abstract